sync-fm/web/README.md

 Requirements:

 - Node.js 18+ (recommended) or Bun my beloved.
-- API keys etc in `syncfm.confic.ts` - see notes below.
+- API keys etc in `syncfm.config.ts` - see notes below.

 Install dependencies and run locally (using Bun):